-When aging parents need care, the way they’ve lived their lives up to that point often factors into whether their adult children are willing to help them.
-In today’s episode we hear from a daughter who felt duty-bound to help her parents even though her sister refused to get involved.
-She explains why she became her parents’ primary caregiver, and why—despite paying a steep personal price—she views her caregiving journey as the most rewarding experience of her life.
-She tells us how the Manhattan co-op meant for her niece and nephew became hers out of necessity, and about how her mother’s life-threatening spinal stenosis, later diagnosed as cauda equina syndrome, led the family to spend $20,000/month for caregivers and resulted in her mother becoming eligible for Medicaid.
+This daughter felt duty-bound to help her parents even though her sister refused to get involved because of the way their parents lived their lives up to that point.
+The caregiving daughter (who chose to remain anonymous) explains why she became her parents’ primary caregiver, and why—despite paying a steep personal price—she views her caregiving journey as the most rewarding experience of her life.
+A Manhattan co-op meant for her niece and nephew became hers out of necessity, and her mother’s life-threatening spinal stenosis, later diagnosed as cauda equina syndrome, led the family to spend $20,000/month for caregivers.
+The result: her mother become eligible for Medicaid.
 The caregiver in this conversation has chosen to remain anonymous.
 Note: this episode originally aired May 1, 2016.
 We have an update at the end of the show.

 Music: “Reflections Across the Sky” by Scott Holmes | CC BY | Free Music Archive